auth0/docs/articles/appliance/infrastructure/network.md

 * NAT/transparent proxy;
 * regular proxy.

-For **multi-node** clusters:
+For **multi-node** clusters, all virtual machines must be:
-* all virtual machines must be on the same segment of the internal network;
+* on the same segment of the internal network;
-* all virtual machines within the cluster must be able to communicate between each other via ports `7777` and `27017`.
+* able to communicate between each other via ports `7777` and `27017`.

 ## Internet Connectivity

 Each Appliance VM needs connectivity to the Internet.
-At a minimum, the VM needs access during Appliance configuration, maintenance windows, and troubleshooting (HTTP, HTTPS, PING, DNS).
+At a minimum, the VM needs access during Appliance configuration, maintenance windows, and troubleshooting.
 For implementations requiring integration with social providers and/or third-party API calls, the VM will need Internet access at all times.

 Since the Appliance is delivered as a subscription-based managed service, Auth0 will need access to specified endpoints to provide proactive monitoring.

 ## DNS Records

 DNS records are required for all Appliance instances (development/test *and* production).
-A standard single-node or cluster deployment requires three DNS entries:
+A standard single-node or cluster deployment requires three DNS entries for the following:

 * **Management Dashboard**: the Management Dashboard is the web interface that acts as a client for the configuration and application tenants on the Appliance;
 * **Root Tenant Authority**: the tenant on the Appliance that controls Appliance settings, configuration, and local Dashboard Admin users;
 * **App Tenant**: the tenant on the Appliance created for your apps.
-IT manages settings for your apps, user profiles, rules, etc.  This is the tenant you will interact with primarily through the Management Dashboard and the API.
+It manages settings for your apps, user profiles, rules, etc. This is the tenant you will interact with primarily through the Management Dashboard and the API.

 Please refer to the [DNS page](/appliance/infrastructure/dns) for additional requirements.